Rockets vs. Mavericks Prediction & Picks - November 28

 Rockets Performance Insights

-- At 44.1 rebounds per game and 44.7 rebounds conceded, Houston is 18th and 20th in the league, respectively.

-- With 25.9 assists per game, the Rockets are 13th in the league.
+- At 25.9 assists per game, the Rockets are 13th in the NBA.

-- Houston is the fourth-best squad in the league in turnovers per game (12.3) and 21st in turnovers forced (13.2).
+- In terms of turnovers, Houston is fifth-best in the league in committing them (12.3 per game).
+It is 20th in forcing them (13.2 per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.